Trade Regulations

 • Syrian petroleum and petroleum products

-• Switchblades, Balisongs, gravity and ballistic knives
+• Switchblades, balisongs, gravity and ballistic knives

-• Elephant ivory, items made of rhinoceros horn and other products made from protected species listed in the Endangered Species Act (ESA)
+• Elephant ivory, items made of rhinoceros horn and other products made from protected species listed in the Endangered Species Act

 • Living, deceased or mounted animals